 You will need to register at the Kentucky New Hire Reporting Center when you employ staff.
 Each employee will need to be reported to the registry within 20 days of their employment date.
 This does not apply to independent contractors.

 With reference to the pre-employment screening process in Kentucky, an employer is entitled to view a job applicant’s criminal history and obtain the relevant records from the criminal justice system.
-Job offers to prospective candidates cannot be conditioned based on the applicant's consumer credit report and other credit information.

 Mandatory Posters at Kentucky Business Premises: